tmarkec/take_a_hike/TESTING.md

 |:-------:|:--------|
 | &check; | Clicking 'Delete' button, modal is dispalyed to the user to confirm his actions
 | &check; | Clicking 'Cancel' in the modal user is redirected to the Profile page
-| &check; | Clickin 'Delete' in the modal us is redirected to the Home page, and confirmation message is displayed to the user
+| &check; | Clicking 'Delete' in the modal us is redirected to the Home page, and confirmation message is displayed to the user

 | Status | **Search field**
 |:-------:|:--------|
 | &check; | No input is not allowed
-| &check; | Search not matched to the post - user is prompt with the message to try again
+| &check; | Search not matched to the post - user is prompt with the message to try again on the new page
-| &check; | Search matches the post - post is dislayed to the user
+| &check; | Search matches the post - post is dislayed to the user on the new page

 | Status | **Login page**
 |:-------:|:--------|